Illness Benefit

 If your Illness Benefit is stopped, you have a right to appeal the decision.
 If you are getting credited contributions only and these are stopped, you can seek a review of the decision, but you do not have a right to appeal it.

-Work and Illness Benefit
+Work or training and Illness Benefit

 You cannot work while you are getting Illness Benefit.